StephWolter/python-challenge/README.md

-# Unit 3 Homework: Python

-In this assignment, you'll complete two challenges in which you'll apply your new Python skills.

-## Background

-It's time to put away the Excel sheet and join the big leagues.
-Welcome to the world of programming with Python.
-In this homework assignment, you'll use the concepts you've learned to complete the **two** Python challenges, PyBank and PyPoll.

-Both of these challenges present a real-world situation where your newfound Python scripting skills can come in handy.
-These challenges aren't easy, so expect some hard work ahead!

 ## Setup

-Before starting the assignment, be sure to do the following:

-* Create a new repository for this project called `python-challenge`. **Do not add this homework assignment to an existing repository**.
+* Created a new repository for this project called `python-challenge`.

-* Clone the new repository to your computer.
+* Cloned 'python-challenge' to my computer.

-* Inside your local git repository, create a directory for each Python challenge.
+* Created a directory for each Python challenge.
 Use folder names corresponding to the challenges: **PyBank** and  **PyPoll**.

 * Inside of each folder that you just created, add the following: